Corbanw/Rift-Browser/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-Rift Browser represents a significant achievement in cross-language development, demonstrating how Flutter and Rust can be combined to create high-performance applications.
+Velox Browser represents a significant achievement in cross-language development, demonstrating how Flutter and Rust can be combined to create high-performance applications.
 The project showcases advanced techniques in HTML parsing, CSS processing, and real-time rendering while maintaining clean, maintainable code.

 The modular architecture, comprehensive documentation, and robust error handling make this project an excellent foundation for future development and a valuable learning resource for developers interested in browser engine development.

 ---

-**Rift Browser** - Bridging the gap between modern web standards and high-performance rendering! 🌉
+**Velox Browser** - Bridging the gap between modern web standards and high-performance rendering! 🌉